-When we set out to find the ideal land on which to build our distillery, we were armed with one critical piece of advise from an old moonshiner I had met in Kentucky.
+When we set out to find the ideal land on which to build our distillery, we were armed with one critical piece of advice from an old moonshiner I had met in my travels and education in Kentucky.
 “It’s the water, stupid!” this old moonshiner proclaimed, when giving his advice on the most important ingredient essential in making great liquor!
 So it would be!

-The search would end with a “gift from heaven” (and mother nature)… a property with an Artesian water well!
+The search would end with a gift from heaven (and mother nature)… a property with an Artesian water well!
 The well would mark the spot where we would build our world class distillery.
-What’s more, the land was once the site of Utah’s very first distiller of record, Hugh Moon.
-Hugh produced liquor (for medicinal purpose of course!) for his early Mormon followers of Utah’s 1850’s.
+What’s more, the land was once the farm of Utah’s very first distiller of record, Hugh Moon.
+Hugh produced whiskey in Salt Lake City for early Mormon Pioneers in 1850’s.

 The snow melt water of Utah’s Wasatch Mountains flows gently through the earth to our Artesian water well, shedding impurities and attracting the minerals that make the pure and enriched taste of our brands possible.
 This year’s snow is next year’s whiskey!

-Along with the heaven sent Artesian well and the historical distilling past, came a charming old brick home with a storied past of its own.
-Legend (and newspapers) has it that during a gunfight on the front porch the flying bullets that didn’t hit (and kill) the owner did indeed “dent the bricks” of his house and there you have it.
+Along with the heaven sent Artesian well and the historical distilling past of Hugh Moon came a charming old brick home with a storied past of its own.
+Legend has it that during a gunfight on the front porch the flying bullets that killed the owner also left dents on the bricks of his house, and there you have it.
 The Dented Brick Distillery got its name in tribute to the rich and colorful history of our land at the foot of Utah’s Wasatch Mountains.
 As for the dented bricks… in tribute to the the fallen well driller, we took them down one by one and they now are part of our distillery.